 Regular dental check-ups and cleanings every six months are part of a good oral hygiene regimen too.
 Some patients notice slight tooth sensitivity directly following the bonding procedure.
 These symptoms will fade away after a few days.

 The tooth bonding process is similar in many ways to a dental filling procedure.
-During your visit, one of our dentists will examine your teeth and the damaged area in question.
-The exam will help us determine if your damaged teeth are because of a minor issue or a more complex dental problem.
-For example, TMD issues, teeth grinding, and tooth decay damage.
+During your visit, one of our dentists will examine your teeth and the damaged area.
+The exam will help us determine if you have tooth damage because of a minor issue or a more complex dental problem.
+For example, TMD issues, teeth grinding, and tooth decay can damage your teeth.

-We must address any underlying issues before proceeding with a tooth bonding treatment.
-Dr. Dechter or Dr. Moy may suggest a dental service to improve the health of your mouth before proceeding.
+We must address any underlying issues before we begin tooth bonding treatment.
+Dr. Dechter or Dr. Moy may recommend gum disease treatment or root canal therapy to ensure your teeth are free of infection.

 If dental bonding is the right choice to repair your teeth, we will begin by numbing the area with a local anesthetic.
 Although this is not always necessary.
 We will do our best to make sure you are comfortable and aware of every step.